 - 13.1 Accommodation must provide adequate space and room standards for the household and be fit to inhabit, containing no category 1 hazards within the meaning of the Housing Act 2004 Housing Health and Safety Rating System.
-Households in temporary accommodation will often be placed into units with 1 bedroom less than they would be entitled to on a permanent basis, with the expectation that the living room provides dual purpose as a living and sleeping area.
+Households in temporary accommodation will often be placed into units with less than they would be entitled to on a permanent basis, with the expectation that the living room provides dual purpose as a living and sleeping area.
+Section 210 of the Housing Act 1996 requires that local authorities should have regard to Part 10 of the Housing Act 1985 and accommodation should not be statutorily overcrowded.
 Accommodation will vary in terms of the furniture and equipment provided.
-The Council are not obliged to provide furnished accommodation and most will be unfurnished. - 13.2 The following minimum size criteria apply.
+The Council are not obliged to provide furnished accommodation and most will be unfurnished. - 13.2 The following minimum size criteria apply although larger, family sized shared accommodation units in council owned/managed accommodation might be considered differently on a short-term basis.